eventnetusa/eventnet/src/_vip/2018-consumer-planning.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      #### Recognized as the leading Experiential Marketing agency known for
+      #### Recognized as a leading Experiential Marketing agency known for
       "producing the impossible" on *[EventMarketer's 2017 IT List](http://www.eventmarketer.com/it-list-2017/?q=winner-283)*.